FinnLeWeirdo/biomemakeover.github.io/content/mushrooms.md

 ### [Stew](../items/glowshroom_stew)
 Combing all three varieties of glowshroom together along with a bowl will allow you to craft glowshroom stew.
 Consuming this stew will restore your hunger and grant you the night vision and glowing effects for 1 minute.

+## Tall Mushrooms

+Red and brown tall mushrooms are a two tall variant of red/brown mushrooms.
+They can be found in Mushroom Fields biomes.
+Shear the block to be given 1 - 3 small mushrooms of the appropriate type.
+This destroys the Tall Mushroom.

+Bonemealing the tall mushrooms will drop another tall mushroom of the same type.